 Another tip for road trips with babies and toddlers is to dress them comfortably for the trip.
 I understand the desire to want your baby to look cute at all times.
 But, being in the car for hours is one of those times where comfort trumps cuteness.
 They will be happier and more cooperative, the more comfortable they are.
 If you need your child to be dressed up when you arrive at your destination, you can always change them once you arrive.
 But, for the drive, consider putting your little one in pajamas, a onesie or something that will keep them comfortable while in their car seat.
 And, think about letting them go without shoes while in the car too.

 Tip #7: Have Snacks & Toys Handy

 Just like when you are at home, you should always have snacks and toys in the car to keep your babies and toddlers happy during your trip.
 These can keep your child entertained while you are on the road.
 Additionally, having some surprise snacks and toys can keep your precious one distracted until you can get to a place to stop if necessary.
 I recommend packing snacks that are easy to eat and not messy.
 Check out my list of the best snacks for road trips for some ideas.
-(Want a printable snack list?
-See the box at the bottom of the page for how to get one for FREE!)

 As far as toys go, choose ones that your kids love, but that don’t make a lot of noise (for the sake of your own sanity).
 And remember to put them within easy reach so you can get to them when you need them.
 For ideas on how to best pack your car for your road trip, see my tips on packing the car like a pro.